apache/nuttx/configs/twr-k60n512/README.txt

   Kenetis ethernet controller settings

-    CONFIG_ENET_NBUFFERS - Number of TX/RX buffers.
+    CONFIG_ENET_NRXBUFFERS - Number of RX buffers.
 The size of one buffer is determined by CONFIG_NET_BUFSIZE.
-Default: 8 CONFIG_ENET_USEMII - Usee MII mode.
+Default: 6 CONFIG_ENET_NTXBUFFERS - Number of TX buffers.
+The size of one buffer is determined by CONFIG_NET_BUFSIZE.
+Default: 2 CONFIG_ENET_USEMII - Usee MII mode.
 Default: RMII mode.
     CONFIG_ENET_PHYADDR - PHY address